Medication Assisted Therapy

 Please watch this video for information on opioid addiction in our community and how you can help.

-MAT Program Requirements
+MAT Program requirements

-• Resident of Clay County
+• Clay County resident

-• Have Opioid Use Disorder (OUD)
+• Diagnosed Opioid Use Disorder (OUD)

 • No known allergy to Buprenorphine